oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/create-images-with-wit.md

 In the registry of your choosing, create a new private repository called `wktui-qs/todolist-aux`.
 Note the URL needed to access the new repository.
 For the OCIR repository, the URL is of the form `<region-abbreviation>.ocir.io/<tenancy-name>/wktui-qs/todolist-aux`, where region-abbreviation is something like `phx` (for the Phoenix region) and tenancy name is the name of the tenancy used to log in to `https://cloud.oracle.com`.

 To access this OCIR repository from Docker and Kubernetes, you need to use an Auth Token associated with your account in place of your password.
-To create an Auth Token, navigate to your User settings, select the Auth Tokens option under Resources, and click **Generate Token**, as shown in the following image.
+To create an Auth Token, go to your User settings, select the Auth Tokens option under Resources, and click **Generate Token**, as shown in the following image.
 Make sure to retain a copy of the generated token, because this is the only opportunity you will have to see it in clear text!

 {{< img "OCI Create Auth Token" "images/oci-create-auth-token.png" >}}